BalticSeabird/ScaleDataAcquisition/README.md

 ./stop_scaledaq.sh
 ````

-After chnages in the service and timer files do
+After changes in the service and timer files do
 ````bash
 sudo systemctl daemon-reload
 ````